ttvdijk/fastapi-template/README.md

 3. add needed environment variables to `.env` file
 > [!WARNING]
 > Do not store credentials/passswords/keys in the code, use the `.env` file instead.
-> This will not be pushed to the repository, as it is listed in the `.gitignore` file, so your credentials
+> This file will not be pushed to the repository, as it is listed in the `.gitignore` file, so your credentials
 > won't be exposed.
 4. add needed packages to `pyproject.toml`
 5. run `poetry install` to install the packages